vars1ty/Linux-Fixes/README.md

 1. Download a File Manager, for example `Nemo`
 2. Assign the desired File Manager to be the default one using `xdg-mime default (name).desktop inode/directory`
 3. Done
+## Steam crashes with `cannot create directory /home/username/.steam : Read-only filesystem`
+This took me **days** to even figure out, don't ask why and how I even got to this point because I don't know either.

+1. Install Steam through Flatpak
+2. Make a new directory at your home called `.steam`, or copy-paste this: `mkdir ~/.steam`
+3. Take ownership of it using `chown $(whoami):$(whoami) ~/.steam`
+4. Ensure Flatpak has read-write permissions of that directory (`rw`) by executing `sudo flatpak override com.valvesoftware.Steam --filesystem=/home/$(whoami)/.steam:rw`
+5. Launch Steam

+If all went accordingly, Steam should launch and work.
+If not, then I have no idea what your Steam is on.